r0bertcode/z-crypt/README.md

 - <b>salt</b> ( String | Buffer ): Salt to add to the hash

-Hash data with optional salt via SHA-215
+Return a hash from data via SHA-512 with the option of adding a salt.

 <b> Example usage: </b>